-- CodePath the directory in which the disassembly pages are written (default: asm) - FontImagePath the directory in which font images (created by the #FONT macro) are placed (default: images/font) - FontPath the directory in which font files specified by the Font parameter in the [Game] section are placed (default: .) - JavaScriptPath the directory in which JavaScript files specified by the JavaScript parameter in the [Game] section and [Page:] sections are placed (default: .) - ScreenshotImagePath the directory in which screenshot images (created by the #SCR macro) are placed (default: images/scr) - StyleSheetPath the directory in which CSS files specified by the StyleSheet parameter in the [Game] section are placed (default: .) - UDGImagePath the directory in which UDG images (created by the #UDG or #UDGARRAY macro) are placed (default: images/udgs)
+- CodePath the directory in which the disassembly pages are written (default: asm) - FontImagePath the directory in which font images (created by the #FONT macro) are placed (default: images/font) - FontPath the directory in which font files specified by the Font parameter in the [Game] section are placed (default: .) - JavaScriptPath the directory in which JavaScript files specified by the JavaScript parameter in the [Game] section and [Page:] sections are placed (default: .) - ScreenshotImagePath the directory in which screenshot images (created by the #SCR macro) are placed (default: images/scr) - StyleSheetPath the directory in which CSS files specified by the StyleSheet parameter in the [Game] section are placed (default: .)

+• UDGImagePath - the directory in which UDG images (created by the #UDG or #UDGARRAY macro) are placed (default: images/udgs)

 The CodeFiles parameter contains a standard Python format string that specifies the format of a disassembly page filename based on the address of the routine or data block.
-The default format string is {address}.html, which produces decimal addresses (e.g. 65280.html); to produce 4-digit, upper case hexadecimal addresses instead (e.g. FF00.html), change CodeFiles to {address:04X}.html.
+The default format string is {address}. html, which produces decimal addresses (e.g. 65280.html).
+To produce 4-digit, upper case hexadecimal addresses instead (e.g. FF00.html), change CodeFiles to {address:04X}.html.
+Or to produce 4-digit, upper case hexadecimal addresses if the --hex option is used with skool2html.py, and decimal addresses otherwise: {address#IF({base}==16)(:04X)}.html.

-Version Changes
+Ver- Changes

+sion

+6.0 Paths may contain skool macros ; added the UDGFilename parameter (which used to live in the

+[Game] section)

+5.3 Added the AsmSinglePage file ID

 4.3 Added the CodeFiles file ID

 3.1.1 Added the FontPath directory ID

 2.5 Added the UnusedMap file ID

 2.2.5 Added the Changelog file ID

 2.1.1 Added the CodePath directory ID

 2.0.5 Added the FontImagePath directory ID

 2.0 New